 Hild was an unusual leader, mainly because she was a woman leading men in a time when that was almost unheard of.
 She was also a leader in difficult times when the church was challenged by antagonists and also divided from within.
 Her native Celtic church was being overrun by the legalists from Rome who desired to unite the church under the monarchy of the Pope.

 The United States and the Church worldwide are changing.
-We see ourselves as an outpost, in some ways, where true, old and better ways provide and alternative to the turmoil and self-interest around us.
-Like Hild, look around our church, starting with your cell, and notice the gifts of the Spirit God is providing us in our ambition to make Jesus known and followed.
+We see ourselves as an outpost, in some ways, where true, old and better ways provide an alternative to the turmoil and self-interest around us.
+Like Hild, look around our church, starting with your cell, and notice the gifts the Spirit God is providing us in our ambition to make Jesus known and followed.